OkaeriPoland/okaeri-platform/README.md

   - [cli](https://github.com/OkaeriPoland/okaeri-platform/tree/master/cli): allows access to platform features with minimal fuss, useful for bots or other standalone tools (*beta - possible breaking changes*)

 ## Documentation
+Okaeri Platform is a private use first project, not a public benefit project, and should be treated as such, the documentation might be non-existing or lacking.
-We believe Okaeri Platform is best learned by examples, so feel free to explore README files of supported platforms and linked example projects.
+Feel free to explore README files of supported platforms for some basic guidance and [Real-life use cases](https://github.com/OkaeriPoland/okaeri-platform?tab=readme-ov-file#real-life-use-cases) projects.
-This approach also allows us to keep examples always up-to-date.
-You can also ask/search for any related questions in [discussions](https://github.com/OkaeriPoland/okaeri-platform/discussions).
+You can search for or make any okaeri-platform related questions in [discussions](https://github.com/OkaeriPoland/okaeri-platform/discussions).

 ## Recommendations
 It is highly recommended to use `-parameters` compiler flag for better overall feature support.